pepper-craft/.github/profile/projects/geo-calculation-toolkit-api/detail/perpendicular-distance-from-a-coordinate-to-a-line.md

-## Shortest distance from a coordinate to a line
+## Perpendicular distance from a coordinate to a line

 This is an HTTP API that calculates the perpendicular surface distance from a given coordinate to a straight line extended through two geographic points.